huoyaoyuan/pixiv-api-client/README.md

 ⚠ This package is developed with personal usage in mind.
 No API compatibility guaranteed, but SemVer will be followed.

+⚠ This project is not actively maintained.
+As of March 2025, only refresh token-based authorization is functional.

+The author is actively exploring the design pattern of API client and can't reflect every exploration into NuGet package.

 # License
 MIT License.